-The mortgage must be notarised and legalised with the Hague Apostille, or at the nearest Portuguese consulate.
+The mortgage document must be notarised and legalised with the Hague Apostille of 5 October 1961 or at the nearest Portuguese consulate.

 If it is written in English, no translation is required.

 Security registration requirements

 Must the security document be filed with the aviation authority or any other registry as a condition to its effective creation or perfection against the debtor and third parties?
 Summarise the process to register a mortgagee interest.